 If recipients react positively to the emails, they get more in-depth educational materials and even a product demo.

-This kind of email marketing workflow can be designed through a WYSIWYG (What You See Is What You Get) editor in many of today’s email marketing tools without coding skills.
+This kind of email marketing workflow can be designed through a WYSIWYG (What You See Is What You Get) editor in email marketing tools without coding skills.

 Word-of-mouth marketing is the process of influencing and encouraging natural discussions about a product, service, or company.